-On 30th August 1513, Surrey passed through Durham where he heard mass and received from the prior of the convent the sacred banner of St Cuthbert, considered to be a sure pledge of victory having been carried at several previous English victories over the Scots.
+On 30th August 1513, Surrey passed through Durham where he attended mass and received from the prior of the convent the sacred banner of St Cuthbert, considered to be a sure pledge of victory, having been carried at several previous English victories over the Scots.
 The banner was carried by Sir John Forster.

-Surrey was joined by his son, Sir Edmund Howard, Thomas, Lord Dacre of Gilsland with his force of border light horsemen known as ‘Prickers’, Sir William Bulmer of Burnspeth Castle fresh from his route of Lord Home, Sir Marmaduke Constable and other northern noblemen.
+Surrey was joined by his son, Sir Edmund Howard, Thomas, Lord Dacre of Gilsland with his force of border light horsemen, known as ‘Prickers’, Sir William Bulmer of Burnspeth Castle, fresh from his rout of Lord Home, Sir Marmaduke Constable and other northern noblemen.

 On the next day, Surrey marched north, in such terrible weather that he feared for the safety of his son Thomas Howard, the Lord Admiral, then at sea and due to bring him 5,000 officers and men from the fleet.

-Surrey conferred with Dacre, Bulmer, Sir Marmaduke Constable and others as to his future course of action, and resolved to take the field on 4th September 1513.
-Troops were pouring in to the army from all over the North West and North East of England to an extent that the army was unable to linger in Newcastle due to the lack of sufficient accommodation and advanced to Alnwick on Saturday 3rd September, where his son, the Lord Admiral landed with a force of 5,000 experienced sea fighters.
+Surrey conferred with Dacre, Bulmer, Sir Marmaduke Constable and others as to his future course of action and resolved to take the field on 4th September 1513.
+Troops were pouring in to the army from all over the north-west and north-east of England, to an extent that the army was unable to linger in Newcastle due to the lack of sufficient accommodation and advanced to Alnwick on Saturday 3rd September, where his son, the Lord Admiral, landed with his force of 5,000 experienced sea fighters.

 King James ignored the letter from Howard, but answered Surrey saying: “to meet the English in battle is so much my wish, that had your message found me at Edinburgh, I should have relinquished all other business to meet you in the field.”

-Surrey took this to mean that the Scots army would remain at Ford and meet him on the Friday on the east side of the River Till.
-In fact, James’ army broke camp crossed the Till and took up a strong position along the crest of Flodden Hill, facing south with a marsh at one end of the hill and the Cheviot Hills at the other end.
+Surrey took this to mean that the Scots army would remain at Ford and meet him on the Friday, on the east side of the River Till.
+In fact, James’s army broke camp, crossed the Till and took up a strong position along the crest of Flodden Hill, facing south, with a marsh at one end of the hill and the Cheviot Hills at the other end.

-Surrey took this as a breach of the undertaking given in James’ letter.
-The move presented him with the problem of how to get at the Scots without undertaking a hazardous assault uphill.
+Surrey took this as a breach of the undertaking given in James’s letter.
+The move presented him with the problem of how to get at the Scots without undertaking a hazardous uphill assault.

 Many of the Scots nobles considered that the requirements of the treaty with France were complied with by invading England and that the Scots army should now withdraw across the border.
 They met in council, presided over by Lord Lindsay of the Byres.

-By this time, the Scots army was being fast reduced by desertion as soldiers left to take their booty home.
-Information was coming in as to the increasing strength of the English army.
-In addition, the Scots leaders were starkly aware of the implications for their country of defeat of an army comprising most of the nobility and prominent men of Scotland, as against a victory over an English army singularly lacking important men, most of whom were with King Henry VIII in France.
+By this time, the Scots army was being fast reduced by desertion, as soldiers left to take their booty home.
+Information was coming in on the increasing strength of the English army.
+In addition, the Scots leaders were starkly aware of the implications for their country of the defeat of an army comprising most of the nobility and prominent men of Scotland, as against a victory over an English army singularly lacking important men, most of whom were with King Henry VIII in France.
 There was a looming sense of foreboding in the Scottish ranks.